Video Editing Tips

 How Can I Apply PowerPoint to Speed up Video

 PowerPoint is a powerful commercial presentation tool developed by Microsoft.
-With it, you can make engaging tutorials, digital portfolios, photo slideshows, and more.
+You can make engaging tutorials, digital portfolios, photo slideshows, and more with it.
 However, there are instances where you may need to embed a fast-motion video on this utility program.
 So, can PowerPoint speed up a video?
 As straightforward as it sounds, learning how to do that can be time-consuming.
 Therefore, here is a detailed step-by-step guide.
 You'll also learn how to change PowerPoint video playback speed using an excellent alternative on Mac or Windows PC.

 - Part 1.
 How to change PowerPoint video playback speed